 Even though the bathroom is small, it is spotless and has everything you need.
 Nothing to complain about!

-Public spaces at Monka Hotel
+Amenities at Monka Hotel

 What this hotel lacks in public spaces, it makes up for it in the quality of the guest rooms.
 I thought the guest room is designed well, and the hotel provides everything you need for a short term stay.